junxit/us-congress-bills-116/metadata.md

 - 2020-02-21 — Placed on the Union Calendar, Calendar No. 324.
 - 2020-02-21 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-402.
 - 2020-02-21 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-402.
+- 2020-02-26 — Rules Committee Resolution H. Res.
+866 Reported to House.
+Rule provides for consideration of H.R.
+2339 with 1 hour and 30 minutes of general debate.
+Motion to recommit with or without instructions allowed.
+- 2020-02-27 — Rule H. Res.
+866 passed House.
+- 2020-02-28 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2020-02-28 — Considered as unfinished business. (consideration: CR H1286-1289)
+- 2020-02-28 — Considered under the provisions of rule H. Res.
+866. (consideration: CR H1257-1286)
+- 2020-02-28 — DEBATE - The House proceeded with 90 minutes of debate on H.R.
+2339.
+- 2020-02-28 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Walden motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to insert a new title at the end of the bill, "Born-Alive Abortion Survivors Protection."
+- 2020-02-28 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-02-28 — House amendment offered
+- 2020-02-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-28 — Mr. Walden moved to recommit with instructions to the Committee on Energy and Commerce. (text: CR H1286-1287)
+- 2020-02-28 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2020-02-28 — On motion to recommit with instructions Failed by the Yeas and Nays: 187 - 220 (Roll no. 77).
+- 2020-02-28 — On passage Passed by the Yeas and Nays: 213 - 195 (Roll no. 78). (text: CR H1257-1262)
+- 2020-02-28 — POSTPONED PROCEEDINGS - Pursuant to clause 1(c) of Rule XIX, further proceedings on H.R.
+2339 were postponed.
+- 2020-02-28 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 213 - 195 (Roll no. 78).
+- 2020-02-28 — Rule provides for consideration of H.R.
+2339 with 1 hour and 30 minutes of general debate.
+Motion to recommit with or without instructions allowed.
+- 2020-02-28 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2020-02-28 — The previous question was ordered pursuant to the rule.